geralang/geralc/README.md

 # Gera

-*The compiler for Gera, a statically typed and garbage collected programming language.* Currently WIP (Work in progress).
+*The compiler for Gera, a satically typed and garbage collected programming language.* Currently WIP (Work in progress).

 # Progress